 Mango chutney recipe – A quick and easy raw mango chutney to serve with Indian breakfasts like idli, dosa, pesarattu, upma and vada.
 It can also be served with pongal or curd rice.
 There are so many ways a mango chutney can be made.
 This chutney is made using raw mango, fresh coconut and other basic ingredients.

 If you plan to enjoy it with plain rice, add less water and blend it to a thick chutney.

 Mango chutney recipe

-- ½ cup peeled chopped raw mango cubes
+- ½ cup mango cubes, peeled, chopped, raw

-- ½ cup grated coconut
+- ½ cup coconut chopped or grated

 - ½ tsp cumin